AndersDeath/diary2/000-current.md

 # 20 November - Sunday - Gündoğan - Yalikavak - 52 day of immigration

 I am in Yalikavak now.
 It's not so ofter when I am writing these lines not from an apartment. os, Today is a free day.
 I walked a bit, studied rhetorics and did another nice things.
 The weather is not good and it's the reasong why I didn't record a new video.
 So, I cannot add a lot of lines.
 Because nothing happened today.
 It's just calm day witout events.

+# 21 November - Sunday - Gündoğan - 53 day of immigration